vgleung/P02/README.md

 # P02
-This is a P02 for IAT339
+This is P02 for IAT339 D102
 Vivian Leung & Christy Chan